Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 DBT is an effective form of talking therapy that’s highly engaging.
 It allows recovering drug addicts to work closely with their therapist and address addiction-related issues, including depression and anxiety.

-The strategy of DBT programs covers multiple areas and helps patients learn many skills through different treatment methods.
+The strategy of the DBT treatment program covers multiple areas and helps patients learn many skills through different treatment methods.
 In general, the majority of DBT programs for drug rehab offer the following.

 Most DBT programs have a treatment pattern that involves a set of skills training modules, which are: